 Cycling was just a hobby until it turned into a growing delivery business for these young entrepreneurs

 Art by Saii Shah | Photos courtesy of Maggie Yusay and Rowhe Siy

-Together with their four other friends (Nikko, Lecx, Seth and Patrick) Montehermoso and Yusay want to be a trustworthy delivery service in the metro.
-Besides helping small businesses, they also aim to promote bike commute and encourage more cyclists to take on the road.
+Together with four other friends (Nikko, Lecx, Seth and Patrick) Montehermoso and Yusay want to be a trustworthy delivery service in the metro.
+Besides helping small businesses, they also aim to promote bike commuting and encourage more cyclists to take on the road.
 Here’s my conversation with the young entrepreneurs who used their passion for cycling to open a courier business:

-What is it like to open a bike delivery business?
+What’s it like to open a bike delivery business?

 What deliveries have you guys done thus far?

 MY: So far I’ve made a deal with two online sellers who I will deliver for weekly.
 One sells coffee drips and the other, frozen food.
 Most of our customers so far have been food and other random things like mugs and clothes.

 How did your passion for cycling push you to open this passion project?

 MY: This business gave us an excuse to bike more during quarantine.
 Personally, my company cut my working days to three times a week and since I now have two weekdays off, I decided that I’d rather spend it delivering stuff.
 As bike commuters, this business works well for us because we’re all brave on the road and we have the endurance as well.

 What are your short- and long-term goals for your business?

 DM: Since one of our posts went viral last Thursday, we all were booked right away.
 Most of us have deliveries now.
 Right now, we want to work on properly laying out the schedules and maximize our online presence.
 Our collective aims to be known as a trustworthy delivery service.